andreshermoso/sap/README.md

 10. [High availability and database replication](#highavailabilityanddatabasereplication)
 - Configuring and maintaining high availability solutions and replication setups

-This repo is a work in progress.

-As I keep gaining latest ASE, IQ, RS, SQLA tech experience, please bear with me so to keep version controlling here useful AI scripts :-)
+...
+And many other practical, real-world activities

+I’ve also compiled an extensive set of AI-generated prompts that have helped me solve complex AWS DevOps challenges.
+These experiences have sharpened my prompt engineering skills, which I believe will soon enhance how I structure and version-control this repository using Git more effectively.

+Currently, I’m diving into the emerging intersection of AI Agents and DevOps, while continuing to address the ongoing day-to-day challenges of ASE database administration.

+This repository is a work in progress.
+As I continue exploring the latest from ASE, IQ, RS, SQLA, and PowerDesigner, I ask for your patience while I refine and version-control the most useful AI-assisted scripts in the most efficient way possible.

 [![LICENCE](https://cdn.experts-exchange.com/images/experts-exchange/topicLogos/sybase-database.svg)](LICENCE)